IRS Currently Not Collectible (CNC) Status

 Your income is limited or unstable due to hardship

-Your financial situation requires time to stabilize before pursuing another resolution option
+Your financial situation requires time to stabilize before pursuing another option

 You can provide documentation of income, expenses, and assets